alejoceballos/dumb-keyboard/README.md

 ![First Keyboard Look](README.files/first-storybook-keyboard.png "First Keyboard Look")

-## Styled Components
+## Styling The Keyboard

 To help me style my keys (and everything else) I'll use a component based styling framework called [Styled Components](https://styled-components.com/ "Styled Components").
-I've been using it in my current job (February 4, 2020) and have been enjoying it.
+I've been currently using it and although there are plenty other options I have been enjoying this one.
 There are a set of [motivations](https://styled-components.com/docs/basics#motivation "motivations") in the website that I mostly agree with.

 **NOTE:** For those using IntelliJ IDEA or any other tool from JetBrains that allows working with React, check [IntelliJ IDEA Tips](README.files/IntelliJ-IDEA-tips.md#Styled-Components-Plugin "IntelliJ IDEA Tips") for a cool plugin that adds support to Styled Components.

 So, let's install it!
 ```
 yarn add styled-components
 ```
 But how should the keyboard look like?
 I have what I consider a "fancy" laptop keyboard (too fancy in my opinion) that I could mimic.
 Something like this: